Sajakhtar/svelte-quiz/README.md

 The quiz data is source from the the Open Trivia Database [API](https://opentdb.com/api_config.php)

+Instructions for the [Svelte Processor](https://github.com/sveltejs/svelte-preprocess) package used to add SCSS (SASS).

 This is a project template for [Svelte](https://svelte.dev) apps.
 It lives at https://github.com/sveltejs/template.